arahmitz/adamblogstuff/content/posts/202603-gamedevconf/index.md

 My main takeaways:
 - It's more worth to go when you have some experience in gamedev, there's not much for juniors sadly
 - Find a clear goal for the GDC
-- Be proactive - reach out to people yo uwant to meet
+- Be proactive - reach out to people you want to meet
 - Problem-solving matters more than knowing everything
-- Conferences reawrd effort, not attendance
+- Conferences reward effort, not attendance
 - Find a time to chill out
-- USA is an awesome country to sightsee
+- USA is an awesome country for sightseeing
 - DRINK WATER (SERIOUSLY!)

 If I were to go next time I'd: